sebschlicht/keycloak-ldap-nextcloud-bootstrap-image/README.md

    wait until the export is finished and then stop the container (Ctrl-C)

-6. now you can provisiong your realm to any Keycloak instance, using the Keycloak binary.
+6. now you can always provisiong your entire realm to any Keycloak instance, using the Keycloak binary.
 See `examples/docker-compose.provisioning.yml`.

        docker-compose -f docker-compose.provisioning.yml up -d